Embankment

 Photo by me

-Spread over four floors of Somerset House, the Courtauld Gallery features art dating from the 1400s to the present day.
+Spread over four floors of Somerset House, the Courtauld Gallery is named for the family who made their fortune developing Rayon.

 £12.00 - £14.00 with donation, children free